Pasta with Chorizo and Spinach Recipe

 - 3 cups chopped fresh spinach

 - 2 tablespoons grated Parmesan cheese

 - 1. Cook pasta according to package directions.
-Meanwhile, heat oil in a large skillet; crumble chorizo into the pan.
-Add the onion, mushrooms, artichokes, tomatoes, garlic, oregano, salt and pepper.
-Cook and stir over medium heat until chorizo is fully cooked and vegetables are tender.
+Meanwhile, in a large skillet, saute the chorizo, onion, mushrooms, artichokes, tomatoes, garlic, oregano, salt and pepper in oil until chorizo is no longer pink and vegetables are tender.

 1 cup: 635 calories, 37g fat (11g saturated fat), 71mg cholesterol, 1333mg sodium, 47g carbohydrate (5g sugars, 5g fiber), 29g protein.

 "I also found it a bit oily, but the flavor was decent.
 It was a little too spicy for my boyfriend."

 "I really enjoyed this dish.
 I had never tried Chorizo and was skeptical of it's flavor but this recipe proved it's pretty tasty stuff.
 I did not have the sun-dried tomatoes but instead used drained fire roasted tomatoes from a can.
 I spotted a jar of fire roasted red peppers in the cupboard so I tossed those in as well.
 All in all it was still delicious even with the adaptions I had made."

 "Love this recipe.
 I've made it several times.
 I used Chorizo flavored ground chicken. i also drizzle some of the oil the tomatoes are in on top !!!
 YUMMY!!!!"

 "Delicious!
 This will be one of our regular meals."